ComposableFi/env/README.md

 All machines are built locally and run via QEMU.
 Linux only.

-# Why it the way it is ?
+## Why it the way it is ?

-Kudos to this person https://jonascarpay.com/posts/2022-09-19-declarative-deployment.html and my several attempt doing nix+tf all the ways possible.
+Kudos to [jonas carpay](https://jonascarpay.com/posts/2022-09-19-declarative-deployment.html) and [my](https://discourse.nixos.org/t/unknown-values-propagation-in-nix-like-in-hcl/26743) several attempt doing nix+tf all the ways possible.

-Here is summary of my attempts https://discourse.nixos.org/t/unknown-values-propagation-in-nix-like-in-hcl/26743

 Also this one https://github.com/Effect-TS/infra was set is analog of this repo in general.

-# Security
+## Security

 Sure I should also setup security advisory to GitHub hooks and other scanners, to check TF and NIX must not leak secrets, I just did not.